xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 $ flutter run --use-application-binary \
     ../MyApp/app/build/outputs/apk/debug/app-debug.apk
 ```

+### Hot restart/reload, option 2: Using `flutter attach`

+1. Run the Flutter tooling in 'attached' mode:
+    ```
+    cd <path to your Flutter module>
+    flutter attach
+    ```

+1. Run your Android app as you in the same way that you're used to (e.g., by pressing Run in Android Studio).

+1. Navigate to an area of the app that uses Flutter.
+The terminal message should now change from `Listening.` to `Synchronizing files to device`.

+You can now edit the Flutter `.dart` code, and the changes can be hot reloaded by pressing `r` in the terminal.

 ## Experiment: Turn the Flutter Project into a Module
 *This guide below is based on an early experiment to add a Flutter Activity to an existing Android app.
 It works with the Flutter master branch from 2018-06-20 and onwards.
 The guide contains a lot of manual steps which we are working to make unnecessary.*